joyofpw/wire-render-pattern/README.md

 ### The Data Bags

-The “data bags” are just arrays that contains different keys and information wich are passed to the different files on wireRenderFile() method.
+The “data bags” are just arrays that contains different keys and information wich are passed to the different files on `wireRenderFile()` method.
 Here we used 3 data bags.
-The main one beign called viewBag, the one used for header scripts beign called headerBag and the last one used for footer scripts beign called footerBag.
-They were set in the _init.php file and available for all templates.
+The main one beign called viewBag, the one used for header scripts beign called `headerBag` and the last one used for footer scripts beign called `footerBag`.
+They were set in the `_init.php` file and available for all templates.

 ### Conclusion

 The Wire Render approach enables better code organization and reutilization.
 Relies on standard Processwire methods and its flexible enough for adapting it to your needs.

-For sample files used in this post please check the github repo.
+For sample files used in this post please check `example` directory.